© Copyright 2000 Wealth International, Ltd.

 or

-A “U.S. Shareholder” is a U.S. person (corporation, individual, estate or trust) who owns 10% or more of the voting power of a CFC.
+A “U.S. shareholder” is a U.S. person (corporation, individual, estate or trust) who owns 10% or more of the voting power of a CFC.
 An individual is considered as owning stock whether owned directly or indirectly, by or for his spouse, his children, his grandchildren, or his parents.
 Moreover, stock owned directly or indirectly by or for a partnership or estate is considered as owned proportionately by its partners or beneficiaries.
 Stock owned by a trust is considered as owned proportionately by its beneficiaries in proportion to the actual interest of such beneficiaries in such trust.
 Stock owned by a trust for any person who is the owner or grantor is considered as owned by that person.
 In addition, if 10% or more of the value of the stock in a corporation is owned directly or indirectly, by or for any person, such person is considered as owning the stock in the proportion of the value which such bears to the value of all the stock in such corporation.

 Stock owned directly or indirectly, by or for a foreign corporation, foreign partnership, foreign trust or foreign estate is considered as owned proportionately by its shareholders, partners or beneficiaries.

-Any arrangements to shift the formal voting power away from a U.S. Shareholder of a foreign corporation are not given effect if in reality the voting power is retained.
+Any arrangements to shift the formal voting power away from a U.S. shareholder of a foreign corporation are not given effect if in reality the voting power is retained.

 Consequences of Being a Shareholder of a Controlled Foreign Corporation:

-U.S Shareholders must report their prorata income to the IRS, including dividends, interest, annuities, capital gains, gains from commodities and foreign currency as well as rents and royalties from related entities.
-Income from manufacturing, trading or selling to unrelated parties, drilling and mining, insurance or reinsurance of foreign risks and certain off-shore banking profits are not currently included.
+U.S shareholders must report their pro rata income to the IRS, including dividends, interest, annuities, capital gains, gains from commodities and foreign currency as well as rents and royalties from related entities.
+Income from manufacturing, trading or selling to unrelated parties, drilling and mining, insurance or reinsurance of foreign risks and certain offshore banking profits are not currently included.

 What does all this mean in practical terms?
 Ultimately, it means that using an IBC as a vehicle to own passive income generating assets confers no substantive tax benefits, at least not to U.S. citizens/residents.
-There are advantages available from the standpoint of asset protection; however, none that are not just as easily (and often better) accomplished using other vehicles.
+There are advantages available from the standpoint of asset protection; none, however, that are not just as easily (and often better) accomplished using other vehicles.

 However, some clients will have more elaborate requirements, including, but not limited to:

-1) Actual operation of an international business, 2) Investments in international real estate holdings, 3) Ownership of patents and royalties, or 4) Organization of investment groups and societies.
+(1) Actual operation of an international business, (2) Investments in international real estate holdings, (3) Ownership of patents and royalties, or (4) Organization of investment groups and societies.

 For such clients, setup of an IBC might be advantageous.
 W.I.L. has the ability to set up IBCs in various jurisdictions, and perhaps more importantly, the expertise necessary to assist in the contractual structuring necessary to integrate the IBC into one's financial planning system in the most effective way possible.